-Seattle police transcript of fatal shooting of Charleena Lyles: ‘I don’t have a taser’
+Seattle police transcript of fatal shooting of Charleena Lyles: ‘I don’t have a Taser’

 O’Toole promised the department’s investigation into the shooting would be transparent and “that we’ll go where the truth takes us.”

-Lyles brother said on Monday that he remembered his sister as a fun-loving, goofy sibling who loved to dance, loved her kids and was excited to celebrate the Fourth of July.
+Lyles’ brother said on Monday that he remembered his sister as a fun-loving, goofy sibling who loved to dance, loved her kids and was excited to celebrate the Fourth of July.

 Read the entire Seattle Police Department transcript below.